Home / Chroniques / Central banks: the tools to fight climate change

 Professor of Economics at Ecole Polytechnique (IP Paris)

-At École polytechnique, Patricia Crifo is director of the Masters course “Economics for Smart cities and Climate Policy”, the IdR Sustainable Finance and Responsible Investment (TSE-École polytechnique) and deputy director of the Energy4Climate centre.
-She is professor of economics at Ecole Polytechnique (IP Paris), researcher at CREST (CNRS) and associate researcher at CIRANO.
+At Ecole polytechnique, Patricia Crifo is director of the Masters course “Economics for Smart cities and Climate Policy”, the IdR Sustainable Finance and Responsible Investment (TSE-École polytechnique) and deputy director of the Energy4Climate centre.
+She was professor of economics at Ecole Polytechnique (IP Paris), researcher at CREST (CNRS) and associate researcher at CIRANO until July 2025.